Bosnia and Herzegovina entry requirements for Czech Republic passport holders

 Hotel booking or host invitation

-Border officers may ask where you're staying, especially if you arrive without a clear itinerary.
-A hotel confirmation or a letter from your host covers this.
+Border officers may ask where you're staying.
+A hotel confirmation or a letter from your host with their address and contact number works fine.

 Recommended